ang199/BasicTodo/README.md

 Here's a walkthrough of implemented user stories:

-This gif shows how the user can add or remove items from the list
 <img src='walkthrough.gif' title='Video Walkthrough' width='' alt='Video Walkthrough' />

-This gif shows how the items persist even though the app has been restarted
 <img src='walkthrough2.gif' title='Video Walkthrough' width='' alt='Video Walkthrough' />